SunWeb3Sec/DeFiHackLabs/tutorials/03_write_your_own_poc/en/readme.md

   3. DelegateCall: `msg.sender`  will remain the same, typically used in proxying calls.
 Please see [WTF Solidity](https://github.com/WTFAcademy/WTF-Solidity/tree/main/23_Delegatecall) for more details.

 > Please note, internal function calls[^2] are not visible in Ethereum EVM.
-[^2]:Internal function calls are invisible to the blockchain, since they don't create any new transactions or blocks.
+[^2]: Internal function calls are invisible to the blockchain since they don't create any new transactions or blocks.
 In this way, they cannot be read by other smart contracts or show up in the blockchain transaction history.
-* Futher Information - Attackers Flash loan attack mode
+* Further Information - Attackers Flash loan attack mode
   1. Check if the attack will be profitable.
 First, ensure loans can be obtained, then ensure the target has enough balance.
      - This means you will see some 'static calls' in the beginning.
-  2. Use DEX or Lending Protocols to obtain a flash loan,look for the following key function calls
+  2. Use DEX or Lending Protocols to obtain a flash loan, look for the following key function calls
      - UniswapV2, Pancakeswap: `.swap()`
      - Balancer: `flashLoan()`
      - DODO: `.flashloan()`
      - AAVE: `.flashLoan()`
-  3. Callbacks from flash loan protocol to attacker’s contract,look for the following key function calls
+  3. Callbacks from flash loan protocol to attacker’s contract, look for the following key function calls
         - UniswapV2: `.uniswapV2Call()`
         - Pancakeswap: `.Pancakeswap()`
         - Balancer: `.receiveFlashLoan()`